ArctosDB/documentation-wiki/_how_to/How-to-choose-the-proper-other-identifier-type.markdown

    type = [Arctos record GUID](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_other_id_type#arctos_record_guid)

    This lets Arctos do much of the work for you and provides a check to ensure that links will be operational.
-All values that are associated with a valid Arctos collection either through a record triplet or a record url will have the issued by automatically insterted by Arctos.
-Also note that if only the record triplet is entered in the value, Arctos will append the base url (https://arctosdatabase.museum/guid/) automatically.
+All values that are associated with a valid Arctos collection either through a record url (or triplet) will have the issued by automatically inserted by Arctos.
+Also note that if only the record triplet is entered in the value, Arctos will assume intention and convert to the GUID automatically.

 If you enter a value that does not match an existing Arctos collection's prefix, you will recieve an error as Arctos lets you know that all other identifiers of type [Arctos record GUID](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_other_id_type#arctos_record_guid) must be included in an existing Arctos collection.

-If you attempt to enter a valid Arctos record triplet or url using a type other than Arctos record GUID, you will receive an error as Arctos lets you know that links between Arctos records must be type = [Arctos record GUID](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_other_id_type#arctos_record_guid).
+If you attempt to enter a valid Arctos record url using a type other than Arctos record GUID, you will receive an error as Arctos lets you know that links between Arctos records must be type = [Arctos record GUID](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_other_id_type#arctos_record_guid).
+Note that Arctos cannot assume a "triplet-like" identifier of a different type is intended to be a GUID.

 ## How to use other identifiers to create resolvable relationships between Arctos records and external resources